im-hanzou/wp-listingpro/README.md

-# WP ListingPro Mass Exploiter
+# WordPress ListingPro Mass Exploiter
 Theme/Plugin site : https://listingprowp.com<br>
 Using GNU Parallel.
 You must have parallel for using this tool
 # Install Parallel